-The issuance of residence permits also falls within the competency of the OIN and its regional Units, while the issuance of labour permits is a task of the regional unit of the Labour Office.
-A residence permit can be issued if the foreigner holds a valid long-term visa, and has to be submitted from within Hungary.
+The issuance of residence permits also falls within the competency of the OIN and its regional units, while the issuance of labour permits is a task of the regional unit of the Labour Office.
+A residence permit can be issued if the foreigner holds a valid long-term visa, and this has to be submitted from within Hungary.
 The applicant must have:

-- secured accommodation;
+- secured accommodation,

-- sufficient financial means; and
+- sufficient financial means, and

 - medical insurance or sufficient financial resources to cover any healthcare expenses.

-"Sufficient" is not explicitly defined, neither are the required conditions for accommodation.
-The basic principle is that a foreigner receiving a residence permit must be self-subsistent.
-If a foreigner has been continuously residing in Hungary for three years, becomes eligible for a national permanent residence permit (Act II of 2007, Art.
+"Sufficient" is not explicitly defined, and neither are the required conditions for accommodation.
+The basic principle is that a foreigner who receives a residence permit must be self-subsistent.
+If a foreigner has been continuously residing in Hungary for three years, he or she becomes eligible for a national permanent residence permit (Act II of 2007, Art.
 35).